Out of the Box Test - LTE Connection

 Switch to (mme) window and Run the command [ue] in (mme) and it will show whether UE is assigned with any IP and what are those IPs.
 The IPs assigned to the UE is configured in mme.cfg file as indicated below.

-Once you get the IP address properly, you may go out of the screen with [ Alt + A and D] .
+In short, you can go out of the screen with [ Alt + A and D] .

 Log Analysis